 - i.
-Well-established mechanism for the verification and approval of payment documents internal audit, four eyes principle (i.e. the transaction must be approved by at least two people as a form of control mechanism) etc. - ii.
+Well established mechanism for the verification and approval of payment documents internal audit, four eyes principle etc. - ii.
 Verification of professional rates, actual time spent (for remuneration and per diems), unit prices and quantities (for reimbursable expenditures); - iii.
-Verification of supporting documents in time-based contracts (timesheets, reports, invoices, receipts etc.) ensure that the dates on flight tickets match the days claimed for per diems and professional time spent in the field; - iv.
-Ensure that the appropriate recovery of the advance payment has been deducted from the payment (only in the case of time-based contracts); - v.
-Check if the requested amounts have not been already paid;
+Verification of supporting documents (invoices; bills of lading; insurance policies; delivery protocols; operational acceptance certificates; etc.); - iv.
+Ensure that the appropriate recovery of the advance payment has been deducted from the payment; - v.
+Check if the requested amounts have not been already paid; - vi.

-- vi.
 Verification of invoices (correct name, address, identification information and bank account of the payee); - vii.
 Check if the payee's information in the invoice is the same as in the contract and previous payments; - viii.
 Check if the payment request fits the payment schedule/milestones in the contract; - ix.
-Availability of funds and applicable payment method (payment from Special Account; Direct Payment etc.).
+Availability of funds and applicable payment method (payment from Special Account, Direct Payment etc.).

-7.2.1 Invoices for Services
+7.3.1 Invoices for Services